Aortic cross-clamping physiology

 • SVR falls: reperfusion of vasodilated ischaemic tissues + washout of vasodilators (adenosine, NO, prostaglandins) and acidic metabolites

-• Preload falls: blood pools into dilated distal vascular bed; plus ongoing surgical bleeding
+• Preload falls: blood pools into dilated distal vascular bed, plus ongoing surgical bleeding

 • Myocardial impairment: acidosis, hyperkalaemia, hypothermia, ischaemia → reduced contractility/arrhythmias